Albert Gubay: Personal life

 From 1971 Gubay and his second wife, Carmel Gubay, lived in Santon, Isle of Man.
 He had two children by his first wife, and was petitioned to stay on the island by locals after threatening to leave for Switzerland as a result of a dispute over taxes.

 Honours and awards

 On 23 February 2011, Gubay was invested as Knight Commander with Star of the Order of St. Gregory the Great (KC*SG) by the Archbishop of Westminster, Vincent Nichols.
 Gubay was honoured with this Papal knighthood for his conspicuous service to the Church and society.

+In 2025 Bangor University officially renamed its business school to the Albert Gubay Business School following a £10.5 million donation from the Albert Gubay Charitable Foundation.
+The school is moving to a new, state-of-the-art facility on Ffriddoedd Road, and is set for completion around 2027.

 Death

 Gubay died aged 87, following a short illness, at his home in Wilmslow, Cheshire, on 5 January 2016.
 His funeral was held in the Roman Catholic Church in Onchan, a church which was redeveloped thanks to Gubay's donation in the 1980s.